NTimothy/freecodecamp-Courses/Responsive Web Design/README.md

 [X] Learn HTML Forms by Building a Registration Form, Completed 7/21/2022

-[X] **Survey Form**, Completed 7/22/2022
+[X] **Survey Form**, REQUIRED,  Completed 7/22/2022

-[ ] Learn the CSS Box Model by Building a Rothko Painting, Not started
+[x] Learn the CSS Box Model by Building a Rothko Painting, Completed 7/22/2022

-[ ] Learn CSS Flexbox by Building a Photo Gallery, Not started
+[x] Learn CSS Flexbox by Building a Photo Gallery Completed 7/23/2022

-[ ] Learn Typography by Building a Nutrition Label, Not started
+[x] Learn Typography by Building a Nutrition Label, Ceomplted 7/24/2022

-[ ] Learn Accessibility by Building a Quiz, Not started
+[x] Learn Accessibility by Building a Quiz, Completed 7/25/2022

-[ ] Tribute Page, Not started
+[x] **Tribute Page**, REQUIRED, Completed 7/26/2022

 [ ] Learn More About CSS Pseudo Selectors By Building A Balance Sheet, Not started